Get the data you need for your Nordic building LCA projects with One Click LCA

-An Environmental Product Declaration (EPD) provides an independently verified summary of the environmental impact of a specific product throughout its life cycle, calculated via life-cycle assessment (LCA).
+En EPD provides an independently verified summary of the environmental impact of a specific product throughout its life cycle, calculated via life-cycle assessment (LCA).

 In contrast, generic data represents the average environmental performance or a result from modelling the generic production process for all products within that category and is not representative of a single product.